 Due to its quick growth, C. rosea can often overgrow its container.
 Lift the root ball out as a whole and replace it in a larger container that can accommodate the root system.
 As the plant matures, it may become too large to be kept in containers at all unless it is well-pruned.
 If so, it can be moved outside and used as an ornamental tree or hedge.

 C. rosea is a hemiepiphyte.
 It begins its life as an epiphyte—growing on another tree or structure—and then plants itself in the ground once it reaches it.
 Notably, this tree overgrows and eventually chokes its host tree to death with its roots after it reaches the ground, which has made it a dangerous invasive species in several tropical countries.

 The tree can propagate fairly easily by seed or by cuttings.
 To propagate by cuttings, simply sever the stems and replant in the warm wet soil to allow them to root.
 This is a fast-growing and hardy plant that is quite easy to propagate, especially in containers.

 Varieties of the Autograph Tree

-C. rosea is the only member of the Clusia genus that is commonly grown, though some another Clusia is cultivated in botanical gardens.
-It behaves similarly to several strangling vines, like the strangler fig (F. aurea) and the bearded fig (F. barbata), but the resemblance is superficial.
+C. rosea is the only member of the Clusia genus that is commonly grown, though other Clusia species are cultivated in botanical gardens.
+It behaves similarly to several strangling vines like the strangler fig (F. aurea) and the bearded fig (F. barbata), but the resemblance is superficial.